Pinawa: Infrastructure

-Pinawa has a full service hospital with 24 hour emergency service, doctors' offices, and an ambulance station.
+Pinawa has a hospital with 24 hour emergency service, doctors' offices, and an ambulance station.
 There is a small shopping centre with a post office, credit union, grocery store, bakery, hairdresser, and the offices.
 The town also has a motel, a conference centre, and an art gallery.

 Education

 Pinawa has two schools: F.W.
 Gilbert Elementary School for students in Kindergarten up to grade six, with about 85 students, and Pinawa Secondary School for grades 7–12, with about 110 students.
 The schools of Pinawa comprise their own school district, the School District of Whiteshell.

-Pinawa Secondary School is located near the elementary school, and is well known in the Whiteshell area for its outstanding Pinawa Panther sports teams and a unique outdoor education program that takes full advantage of the surrounding wilderness.
-Students are involved in basketball, soccer, volleyball, badminton, and travel club as well as academic sports like Reach For The Top and community service activities such as the LIVE volunteer group.
+Pinawa Secondary School is located near the elementary school.
+It provides an outdoor education program involving the surrounding wildnerness.
+Extracurriculars include basketball, soccer, volleyball, badminton, travel club, competitions including Reach For The Top, and community service including the LIVE volunteer group.
+The school's sports teams are known as the Pinawa Panthers.

-Pinawa was also selected as host for one day of the Kraft Celebration Tour during the summer of 2010, which saw Dan O'Toole and Jay Onrait host TSN's SportsCentre in the town on August 23.
+Pinawa was selected as host for one day of the Kraft Celebration Tour during the summer of 2010, which saw Dan O'Toole and Jay Onrait host TSN's SportsCentre in the town on August 23.
 The town also received a cheque for $25,000 from Kraft Canada which went towards renovating their local rink, the Orville Acres Arena.